Webcam Recorder — Record Video Online Free

 Frequently Asked Questions — Webcam Recorder

 No. The webcam recorder runs entirely in your browser.
-No video data is uploaded to any server at any point.
-The recording is assembled locally in your browser's memory and saved directly to your device when you click Download.
-Your video is completely private.
+No video data is uploaded to any server.
+The recording is assembled locally in browser memory using the MediaRecorder API and saved directly to your device when you click Download.
+Your video never leaves your computer.

 Yes.
-When you click Start Recording, your browser will request both camera and microphone permission.
-Allow both to record video with audio.
-If you only allow the camera, the recording will be video-only with no audio track.
+When you click Start Recording, your browser requests both camera and microphone access.
+Allow both permissions to record video with synchronized audio.
+If you grant only camera access, the recording will be video-only with no audio track.
+You can verify that your microphone is permitted by checking the camera icon in your browser's address bar.

 The webcam video recorder works in Chrome, Firefox, Edge, and Opera on desktop and Android.
-Safari on macOS and iOS has partial MediaRecorder support — recording may work but the downloaded file may need conversion to play in some apps.
-For best results, use Chrome or Firefox.
+Safari on macOS 14+ has improved MediaRecorder support and should work for most recordings.
+On older Safari versions or iOS, recording may work but the downloaded file may need conversion to play in some apps.
+For best reliability, use Chrome or Firefox.

 Yes.
-Download the WebM file from the online webcam recorder and convert it using HandBrake (free desktop app for Windows, Mac, Linux) or CloudConvert (browser-based converter).
-Both tools handle WebM to MP4 conversion without quality loss.
+Download the WebM file from the online webcam recorder and convert it using HandBrake (free desktop app for Windows, Mac, and Linux) or CloudConvert (browser-based).
+Both handle WebM to MP4 conversion reliably without quality loss.
+YouTube and Google Drive accept WebM directly if you do not need to convert.

 Comments & Feedback